mbookham7/ledger-k8s-demo/README.md

 # Deploy Ledger into Kubernetes

-Roach Bank represents a full-stack, financial accounting ledger demo running on [CockroachDB](https://www.cockroachlabs.com/) and PostgreSQL.
+Ledger represents a full-stack, financial accounting ledger demo running on [CockroachDB](https://www.cockroachlabs.com/) and PostgreSQL.
 It's designed to demonstrate the safety and liveness properties of a globally deployed, system-of-record type of workload.